Swimming Pool Water Features (Waterfall Design Ideas)

 Water Feature Ideas for Pools

-There are many types of water features which one can explore and each type has its own character and complexity of design.
+There are many types of water features that one can explore, and each type has its own character and complexity of design.
 It adds drama and a sense of luxury to the area.
 Below we explore some of the top enhancements for pools that are sought after by homeowners today:

 Waterfalls or rock waterfalls – This type of enhancement is commonly used for lagoon style or tropical themed swimming pools.
 Its design varies depending on the homeowners taste and can range from simple rock structures to more complex ones.
 Rock waterfalls are constructed to look like natural rock formations, custom rock waterfalls can be expensive to install and usually run off of their own pump system separate from your pool’s system.